baldurbjarnason/this-is-not-a-book/Choose_your_structural_grammar/More_than_one_genre.md

 Even ebooks are hypertext, if only by virtue of their reading context.
 Some of them are only accidental hypertexts, sticking to print conventions and ideas even as they have lost all meaning and sense in digital.
-Others, like this book, are written as hypertexts first, where links are used as one of the primary punctuation marks—more common than the m-dash, less pretentious than the semicolon.
+Others, like this site you're reading, are written as hypertexts first, where links are used as one of the primary punctuation marks—more common than the m-dash, less pretentious than the semicolon.